ngs-docs/2018-cicese-metatranscriptomics/docs/sample-comparison.md

 sourmash plot --labels tara-trimmed.comp
 ```

+This produces a file, `tara-trimmed.comp.matrix.png`, that contains a
+similarity matrix.
 You can see the heatmap [here](https://github.com/ngs-docs/2018-cicese-metatranscriptomics/blob/master/docs/files/tara-trimmed.comp.matrix.png)

 We can also use the output of sourmash compare to calculate an MDS plot.
 Let's